GoogleCloudPlatform/getting-started-python/optional-container-engine/README.md

     gsutil mb gs://<your-project-id>
     gsutil defacl set public-read gs://<your-project-id>

+Alternatively, you can use make:

+    make create-bucket

 ## Update config.py

 Modify config.py and enter your Cloud Project ID into the `PROJECT_ID` and `CLOUD_STORAGE_BUCKET` field.
 The remaining configuration values are only needed if you wish to use a different database or if you wish to enable log-in via oauth2, which requires a domain name.

 ## Build the bookshelf container

 Before the application can be deployed to Container Engine, you will need build and push the image to [Google Container Registry](https://cloud.google.com/container-registry/).

     docker build -t gcr.io/your-project-id/bookshelf .
     gcloud docker push gcr.io/your-project-id/bookshelf

+Alternativel,y you can use make:

+    make push

-## Deploy to Bookshelf frontend
+## Deploy the bookshelf frontend

 The bookshelf app has two distinct "tiers".
 The frontend serves a web interface to create and manage books, while the worker handles fetching book information from the Google Books API.

-`bookshelf-frontend.yaml` contains the Kubernetes resource definitions to deploy the frontend. **Update this file with your Project ID**, then use `kubectl` to create these resources on the cluster:
+Update `bookshelf-frontend.yaml` with your Project ID or use `make template`.
+This file contains the Kubernetes resource definitions to deploy the frontend.
+You can use `kubectl` to create these resources on the cluster:

     kubectl create -f bookshelf-frontend.yaml

+Alternatively, you can use make:

+    make deploy-frontend

 Once the resources are created, there should be 3 `bookshelf-frontend` pods on the cluster.
 To see the pods and ensure that they are running: